skounis/architecture-and-reference-framework/docs/arf.md

 ### 5.4 Catalogues

-Section 2 in [Article 45e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3883-1-1) of the regulation, sets up the direct legal basis for the Commission to \"**where necessary, establish specifications and procedures** for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes\".
+Section 2 in [Article 45e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e3883-1-1) of the regulation, sets up the direct legal basis for the Commission to "**where necessary, establish specifications and procedures** for the catalogue of attributes and schemes for the attestation of attributes and verification procedures for qualified electronic attestations of attributes".

 One of the main rationales for the ARF is to reach a high level of interoperability.
 This interoperability should be achieved on different